InterActHuman: Multi-Concept Human Animation with Layout-Aligned Audio Conditions: Method

-To handle multiple appearance images, we inject appearance cues via self-attention in the original DiT layers.
+{\bf Multi-Concept Reference Image Injection.} To handle multiple appearance images, we inject appearance cues via self-attention in the original DiT layers.
 Each reference image $X_i$ is encoded into latent tensors ${\mathbf{x}_i}$ using the same VAE as for noisy video frames.
 The reference latents are then flattened into token sequences and processed by the DiT along with the noisy latents $\mathbf{v}$.
 The reference latents will reuse the parameters of DiT to extract features and interact with noisy latents at the self-attention layer in every DiT block, allowing appearance cues to propagate to the denoising pathway.
 Notably, no extra networks or additional parameters are required, thus preserving the model's efficiency.
+Please refer to Appendix \ref{sec:omnihuman_details} for more details.